 Before we get to the 3 Rs, let’s talk about the big “L”—love.
-When you discipline your child, you need to make sure you’re approaching the process with a spirit of love.
+When you discipline your child, make sure you approach the process with a spirit of love.
 What does that mean?
-Well, for starters, don’t discipline out of anger.
-When you’re ready to explode, take a deep breath, say a prayer and then approach your child.
-In othe words, think before you act, and have compassion.

-Disciplining should never involve personal attacks.
+Well, for starters, don’t discipline your child out of anger.
+When you’re ready to explode, take a deep breath, say a prayer, and then approach your child.
+In other words, think before you act, and have compassion.
+Because discipline should never involve personal attacks.

 Never call your children names or label them “stupid,” “lazy,” or “mean.”
 Don’t say things like, “How could you do something so dumb?”
-Never compare them to their siblings or to othe children.
-Negative motivation might seem to work in the short run, but in the long run it can have devastating effects.
-Children can eventually feel worse and worse about themselves and will eithe throw in the towel, “I can’t do anything right, so why even try?”
-Or if they do try, they’ll feel like they are never good enough.
+Never compare them to their siblings or to other children.
+Negative motivation might seem to work in the short run, but in the long run, it can have devastating effects.
+Children eventually can feel worse and worse about themselves and may throw in the towel.
+If they do try, they may feel like they are never good enough.
 So look into your heart and determine that you’re ready to discipline your child with a loving spirit.
 When you do, you’ll need to use these 3 R’s of discipline.